uswds/uswds-site/_posts/2018-02-22-nsf-seed-fund.md

 ---

-We’re looking to learn more [from agencies that have used the Design System](https://github.com/uswds/uswds/blob/develop/docs/WHO_IS_USING_USWDS.md); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at [uswds@gsa.gov](mailto:uswds@gsa.gov).
-You can also chat with the team in the [public Slack channel for the Design System](https://chat.18f.gov/)!
+We’re looking to learn more [from agencies that have used USWDS](https://github.com/uswds/uswds/blob/develop/docs/WHO_IS_USING_USWDS.md); if you’re interested in talking to us about your experience or have any feedback, feel free to send us an email at [uswds@gsa.gov](mailto:uswds@gsa.gov).
+You can also chat with the team in the [public Slack channel for USWDS](https://chat.18f.gov/)!